martin-marek/hdr-plus-swift/README.md

 # Burst Photo

-This is macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
+This is a macOS app written in Swift / SwiftUI / Metal that implements a simplified version of HDR+, the computational photography pipeline in Google Pixel phones.
 You can read more about HDR+ in Google's paper [Burst photography for high dynamic range and low-light imaging on mobile cameras](http://static.googleusercontent.com/media/www.hdrplusdata.org/en//hdrplus.pdf).

 # Example